dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 To add host configuration, call <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureHostConfiguration*> on `IHostBuilder`. `ConfigureHostConfiguration` can be called multiple times with additive results.
 The host uses whichever option sets a value last on a given key.

-The environment variable provider with prefix `DOTNET_` and command line args are included by CreateDefaultBuilder.
+The environment variable provider with prefix `DOTNET_` and command-line arguments are included by `CreateDefaultBuilder`.
 For web apps, the environment variable provider with prefix `ASPNETCORE_` is added.
 The prefix is removed when the environment variables are read.
 For example, the environment variable value for `ASPNETCORE_ENVIRONMENT` becomes the host configuration value for the `environment` key.

 The following example creates host configuration: